-- The codes for the reason no surgery, reason no radiation, reason no chemotherapy and reason no hormone therapy have been incorporated into each respective treatment modality data item. - The codes for surgical procedures have one or two digits. - Other codes have two digits, with a 00 always meaning no procedure performed for that type of treatment. - Code all treatment data items to 00 (not done) when physician decides to do active surveillance (aka watchful waiting) for a patient who has prostate cancer.
+- In the data item provided, assign a separate code to that portion of the treatment administered at the reporting facility. - The codes for the reason no surgery, reason no radiation, reason no chemotherapy and reason no hormone therapy have been incorporated into each respective treatment modality data item. - The codes for surgical procedures have one or two digits. - Other codes have two digits, with a 00 always meaning no procedure performed for that type of treatment. - Code all treatment data items to 00 (not done) when physician decides to do active surveillance (aka watchful waiting).
 The first course of therapy is no treatment.
-When the disease progresses or the patient becomes symptomatic, any prescribed treatment is second course. - Cases coded to 00 based on active surveillance must also be coded to 2 in the RX Summ-Treatment Status data item. - Code the treatment as first course of therapy if the patient refuses treatment but changes his/her mind and the prescribed treatment is implemented less than one year from the date of diagnosis, and there is no evidence of disease progression. - The first course of therapy is no treatment when the patient refuses treatment.
-Code the treatment data items to refused. - Keep the refused codes, even if the patient later changes his/her mind and decides to have the prescribed treatment in the following scenario: - More than one year after diagnosis, or when there is evidence of disease progression before treatment is implemented. - Code 87 in the respective treatment data item if the patient or patient's guardian refuses that modality and record the fact in the text data item. - If the patient or patient's guardian refuses surgery to the primary site, enter code 7 in the Reason for No Surgery data item.
+When the disease progresses or the patient becomes symptomatic, any prescribed treatment is second course. - Cases coded to 00 based on active surveillance must also be coded to 2 in the RX Summ-Treatment Status data item. - Code all treatment that was started and administered, whether completed or not.